boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 This document requests IANA to create a new registry group entitled "SCONE Rate-Limit Policy Objects".

-## Flow Flags Registry {#sec-iana-ff}
+## Instance Flags Registry {#sec-iana-ff}

-This document requests IANA to create a new registry entitled "Flow flags" under the "SCONE Rate-Limit Policy Objects" registry group ({{sec-iana-rlp}}).
+This document requests IANA to create a new registry entitled "Instance flags" under the "SCONE Rate-Limit Policy Objects" registry group ({{sec-iana-rlp}}).

 The initial values of this registry is provided in {{iana-flow-flags}}.